(Pocket-lint) - Apple's iCloud Drive is a place to manage and access all your files stored on the company's cloud storage service, iCloud.

 How does iCloud Drive work?

-To access iCloud Drive from a Mac, click on the Finder icon in your Mac dock, then click on iCloud Drive in the Favorites sidebar, and click on iCloud Drive.
+To access iCloud Drive from a Mac, click on the Finder icon in your Mac dock, then click on iCloud Drive in the Favourites sidebar, and click on iCloud Drive.
 You can also find iCloud Drive from the Go menu of any Finder window.

-Think of iCloud Drive as any other remote volume, external hard disk, network drive, or storage service.
+Think of iCloud Drive like any other remote volume, external hard disk, network drive, or storage service.
 You can create new folders, drag and drop stuff into your iCloud Drive from your Mac or elsewhere, and you have the option to save files and data from apps into your iCloud Drive.
 This isn't rocket science, folks.
 It's a hard drive in the sky that you can access from all your devices.

 iPhone or iPad